aprioriO/aprioriO/README.md

   <img src="https://komarev.com/ghpvc/?username=apriorio&color=blue" alt="GitHub profile views counter">
 </div><br>

-Hello, I am Olena, and I have a unique combination of technical experience and creativity to offer the world of technology.
-I have earned a background in project management, business analysis, and no-code development and have been creating ideas into life and bridging the gap between business needs and technical solutions for several years.
+Hi, I’m Olena!

+My journey into tech is a little different.
+I started in business analysis, project management, and no-code development, helping businesses translate their needs into technical solutions.

-Then I wanted more and became a developer.
-Now, with skills in Ruby on Rails, JavaScript, and other technologies, I build full-stack applications that are functional and user-oriented.
+But I wanted to do more.
+So, I became a developer.
+Now, I build full-stack applications with Ruby on Rails, JavaScript, and more - creating user-friendly, innovative solutions that truly support businesses.
-My approach is a mix of deep business process understanding with precision from a developer's point of view, hence allowing me to create solutions that make an impact.

-I’m passionate about clean code, solving problems, and constantly learning.
-Whether it’s collaborating on a new product or improving existing systems, I’m ready to bring value, creativity, and dedication to your team.
-Let’s build something amazing together!
+I blend technical expertise with creativity, finding smart, elegant ways to solve problems.
+I focus on writing clean code, improving systems, and constantly learning.
+Whether it’s building something new or enhancing an existing product, I bring original ideas, dedication, and a fresh perspective to every project.

+Let’s build something great together!
 <br>

 <!-- ## 🛠 &nbsp;Languages & Tools -->